leoandersoon/price-tracking-app/README.md

 <hr>
 # Libraries
 <br>
-Here are libraries that you'll need in that project;
+Here are libraries that you'll need in that project; <br>
 1. requests <br>
 We need that library to web scrapping.
 `python -m pip install requests